erSubhashThapa/100daysofcode/r2-log.md

 ### 6/1/19

 - ## MySQL & Node
+  I'm continuing Greg Sildenikov's [Node.js – Server Setup](https://www.patreon.com/posts/node-js-book-26866624), trying to get mysql server to work.
+It as really hard to figure out since there aren't instructions for doing it on a mac yet.
+I didn't get it to work.

   ## MySQL Server
   I followed this tutorial for getting mysql server, the section called [3.
 Using Homebrew service to download](https://tableplus.io/blog/2018/11/how-to-download-mysql-mac.html#3-using-homebrew-service-to-download).